SharpenYourSword/DataScienceLab4Lawyers/commandline-cheatsheet.md

 `ctl+c`   | break process; stop | wtf?

 ## Connecting commands with pipes
-Like water through pipes, output from command can be input to next command.
+Like water through pipes, output from one command can be input another command.

 ```bash
 # syntax for piping commands